roseandlily33/englishFootballTracker32/README.md

 # Football Project
-Group 1 Project - Football website to see stats, scores, and videos about English Football Teams.
+Group 1 Project - Football website to see stats, scores, and videos about the Non-Premier League for English Football Teams.

 ## Description:
-A english football tracker that shows you your desired favourite team, stores that in a list on localStorage, and dynamically updates the infomation on that screen depending on the team you chose.
+A non-premiere league english football tracker that shows you your desired favourite team, stores that in a list on localStorage, and dynamically updates the infomation on that screen depending on the team you chose.
 It uses 2 API's: APIfootball (for the information about the team selected) and the youtube api(to show videos on the team selected).

 ## Screenshots:
 Coming Soon